-Tabuk - Qalaat Muaza'am - Al Ula (3 hrs.
-20 min.)
+Tabuk - Qalaat Muaza'am - Al Ula

-After breakfast, leave Tabuk and follow the route of the former Hijaz Railway south towards Al Ula, traveling through a landscape that contrasts the utter desolation of a waterless desert with the stark natural beauty of sunscorched mountains and rocky crags.
-Stop en route to see the extensive buildings of the former Ottoman Railway Station at Qalaat Muazzam (fenced) with its administration buildings, water tower, and fort.
-A walk of a few hundred feet to the west of the road will take us to a splendid pilgrim castle built in 1622.
-The British explorer Charles Doughty passed by in 1876 & described the structure as 'the fairest and greatest in the entire road, with the greatest cistern; a benefaction of the same Sultan Salim.'
-Continue the drive to Al Ula, an oasis called one of the world's great natural masterpieces.
+After breakfast, we leave Tabuk and follow the route of the former Hijaz Railway south towards Al Ula (about 3 hours, 30-minutes) travelling through a landscape that contrasts the utter desolation of a waterless desert with the stark natural beauty of sun-scorched mountains and rocky crags.

+On the way, we will stop to see the extensive buildings of the former Ottoman Railway Station at Qalaat Muazzam (fenced) with its administration buildings, water tower and fort.
+A walk of a hundred meters to the west of the road will bring you to a splendid pilgrim castle built in 1622.
+The British explorer Charles Doughty passed by in 1876 and described the structure as being: 'the fairest and greatest in the entire road, with the greatest cistern; a benefaction of the same Sultan Salim.'

+Then, drive to Al Ula, an oasis that has been called one of the world's great natural masterpieces.
 This historically rich valley at the crossroads of the Silk Road and the Incense Route is one of the world's largest living museums and is a place of extraordinary beauty.

-The discovery of Al Ula's heritage starts with a tour of the archaeological site of Dadan, where we will join a 'rawi' (storyteller) on a shared excursion to see the famous Lion Tombs that are chiseled into the cliff face.
+The discovery of Al Ula's heritage starts with a tour of the archaeological site of Dadan where you will join a 'rawi' (storyteller) on a shared excursion to see the famous Lion Tombs that are chiseled into the cliff-face.
 The ancient Kingdom of Dadan was one of the most developed in the Arabian Peninsula during the 1st millennium BC.
-This site was the capital of the Dadanite & then the Lihyanite kingdoms and one of the most important centers of the caravan trade.
-Across the valley at Jabal Ikmah, see the rock art that tells the stories of travelers we have passed by the spot for millennia.
+This site was the capital of the Dadanite and then the Lihyanite kingdoms and one of the most important centers of the caravan trade.
+Across the valley at Jabal Ikmah, you will see the rock-art that tells the stories of travellers you have passed by the spot for millennia.

-As the sun nears the horizon, the day's sightseeing will conclude at Elephant Rock, where we will take a comfortable sunken seat and sit back to enjoy the sight of Al Ula's, the most famous geological rock formation, as it looms over us.
-An on-site café offers delicious sweets and warm beverages.
-Transfer to Shaden Camp Resort or similar for check-in, dinner, and overnight.
+As the sun nears the horizon, the day's sightseeing will conclude at Elephant Rock.
+Where you will take a comfortable sunken seat and sit back to enjoy the sight of Al Ula's most famous geological rock formation as she looms over you.
+An onsite café offers delicious sweets and warm beverages.
+Later you will be transferred to Shaden camp resort or similar Check in dinner and overnight.
 (B,L,D)